“Molly Flexwell helps exhausted caregivers reclaim their energy, self-worth, and joy through practical tools and kindness-led living”

 - You choose a different path than the old automatic one

 One journal entry won’t change everything.
-But twenty might.
+But twenty will.
 One page might begin a shift.
-A hundred pages?
-That’s a whole new internal landscape.
+A hundred pages will?
+That’s a whole new internal landscape that your body will thrive on and a wonderful wellness journey awaits you.
+Rember you are not writing to be perfect.
+You’re writing to be free.

 You don’t need the perfect notebook.
 You don’t need hours.
 You need only a little space and the willingness to show up.
 Try one of these prompts this week: